 Use the interview process to identify folks who are the most open and interested in security and SDL - you will want to partner with them for the later pilot phase.

 The Building Security in Maturity Model (BSIMM) is a valuable tool for measuring maturity, it's a yearly study of dozens of companies from across various industry verticals.
 The BSIMM was born out of a desire to gather real data about SDL implementations.
 As such, the people behind the study didn't approach companies with a pre-canned list of measurements.
 Rather they went to the companies to learn what those measurements should be.

 The image below shows a sample BSIMM7 scorecard ripped straight out of the BSIMM7 report.
 To actually perform an assessment means you will need to do some work:

 - Identify key stakeholders in the development organization.
-These are product owners, managers, developer leads, or people in similar roles.
+These are product owners, managers, directors, and developer leads.

 - Setup a 1 hour meeting with each stakeholder.

 - Using the BSIMM activity list, identify and mark which activities are implemented in the org.

 - During this meeting, collect some other data that describes development workflows, tech stacks, and methodologies that may help to further inform the assessment.